zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.null.rst

        'integer',
    ));

-You can also give an instance of ``Zend\Config`` to set the wished types.
+You can also give a Traversable or an array to set the wished types.
 To set types afterwards use ``setType()``.